Greg Biffle: Cup Series

 In June 2008, Biffle signed a year-long contract extension with Roush Fenway Racing.
 Despite going winless during the 26-race regular season, Biffle made for the Chase for the Sprint Cup that year and won the first two Chase races, at New Hampshire and Dover.
 In doing so, he became the first driver to win the first two Chase races in a season.

-Biffle qualified for the Chase for the second year in a row in 2009 but for the first time since 2002 (when he ran a limited schedule), failed to record a win.
+Biffle qualified for the Chase for the second year in a row in 2009 but, for the first time since 2002 (when he ran a limited schedule), failed to record a win.
 During a test in January 2009 at Texas World Speedway, Biffle managed to reach 218 mi/h in a test for Roush Fenway Racing as part of evading NASCAR's testing ban.
 This became the fastest time ever achieved on this track by any competitor (amateur or professional).

 In 2010, Biffle qualified for the third year in a row for the Chase despite spotty performance in the regular season.
 He won twice at Pocono and Kansas.

 In 2011, Biffle's season improved, thanks in part to the implementation of Ford's new FR9 engine.
 However, crew chief Greg Erwin was replaced after Kentucky by Matt Puccia.
-The addition of Puccia helped Biffle's performance late in the season, despite the team missing the Chase and finishing 16th in points.
+The addition of Puccia helped Biffle's performance late in the season, despite the team missing the Chase and finishing sixteenth in points.
 Biffle missed the Chase in 2011 for the first time since 2007.

 In 2012, Biffle and Puccia remained at RFR and gained the points lead after Las Vegas after three consecutive third-place finishes.
 At the 2012 Daytona 500, Biffle found himself second coming to the white flag for the third time in two years and again finished third.
 Eerily, the third place at Vegas came in Biffle's 333rd Cup start.
-Biffle's first win of the 2012 season came at Texas Motor Speedway in the Samsung Mobile 500 after passing Jimmie Johnson with 30 laps left in the race.
+Biffle's first win of the 2012 season came at Texas Motor Speedway in the Samsung Mobile 500 after passing Jimmie Johnson with thirty laps left in the race.
 Biffle won at Michigan holding off Brad Keselowski after Jimmie Johnson blew an engine.

-Biffle started off 2013 by being in the same position for the third time in four years; in second place coming to the white flag in the 2013 Daytona 500 but this time ended up sixth.
+Biffle started off 2013 by being in the same position for the third time in four years; in second place coming to the white flag in the 2013 Daytona 500, but this time ended up sixth.
 In the 2013 Quicken Loans 400 at Michigan, Biffle won his fourth race at the track and the 1,000th victory for Ford.